xixilele1990/swap-meet/README.md

 ## Integration Tests

-We provided integration tests for this project.
+We provided **integration tests** for this project.
+The integration tests provided in this project do not cover all the test cases verified by the unit tests.
 Integration tests verify that individual units of a piece of software are working together correctly.
+For this project, the integration tests mainly verify that the functions work together when invoked correctly.
+We could classify them as the subset of Integration Tests called *Smoke Tests*, tests that check basic functionality of the application.

 The integration tests for this project are in the directory `tests/integration_tests`, and the tests have the decorator `@pytest.mark.integration_test` provided by the `pytest-integration` package.
 Marking these tests as integration tests makes them run after the unit tests.
 The isolated nature and specficity of *unit tests* make them a much better tool for debugging.
 Hence, we want to run the unit tests before the integration tests.

-The integration tests provided in this project do not cover all the test cases verified by the unit tests.
-They verify that the functions work together when invoked correctly.
-We could classify them as the subset of Integration Tests called *Smoke Tests*, tests that check basic functionality of the application.

 For more on different types of software testing, [here is a helpful resource](https://www.atlassian.com/continuous-delivery/software-testing/types-of-software-testing).